ClickHouse/ClickHouse/docs/en/interfaces/mysql.md

 ![Credentials screen - Enabled MySQL](./images/mysql2.png)

-Alternatively, in order to enable the MySQL interface for an exisitng service:
+Alternatively, in order to enable the MySQL interface for an existing service:

 1. Ensure your service is in `Running` state then click on the "View connection string" button for the service you want to enable the MySQL interface for